kz26/bang-at-uchicago/README.md

 ## Want to Bang, but not at UChicago?

 If you're interested in banging at your school/institution/college/university/workplace we highly encourage you to fork the BaUC repo and modify it as appropriate.
-The UChicago-specific LDAP code resides in app/main/users.py will have to be customized for your specific environment, of course.
+The UChicago-specific LDAP query code residing in `app/main/users.py` will have to be customized for your specific environment, of course.